akanainc/automation/README.md

     container.admin.console.restricted=false
     container.admin.console.basicauth.enabled=true
     # Customize the container default listener settings.
 This is only conducted if values exist, otherwise defualts are used.
+    # deprecated use the listener property below
     container.listener.minimum=
+    # deprecated use the listener property below
     container.listener.maximum=
+    # deprecated use the listener property below
     container.listener.idleTimeout=
     container.listener.pki.alias=
     container.listener.pki.alias.password=